 The Mind-Body problem is a central subject in philosophy.
 The well known study of Body & Mind based on Dualism was described in Descartes' work; Meditation.
-It must have been 'silent' meditation, because a compelling example of the Non-duality of the physical and mental aspects, presents to us the phenomenon of voice, and - in general - all forms of acoustical vibrations including music.
+It must have been 'silent' meditation, because a compelling example of Non-duality of the physical and mental aspects, presents to us the phenomenon of voice, and - in general - all forms of acoustical vibrations including music.

 The phenomenon of Voice

 In the debate about the Problem of Body and Mind - the phenomenon of voice presents a decisive implication.
 Music is also relevant to this observation, being an expression of highly refined mental contents infused within the strict structure of mechanical vibrations.

 Nichiren, a 13 century Japan Buddhist reformer, considered words as a physical expression of the mental powers acting within the speaker:

 “Thus one’s thoughts are expressed in one’s voice.